jzoricic1/SSH-Bruteforce-Detection-Lab/README.md

 | Top Source IPs (Failed Attempts) | Bar Chart | Identifies the most active attackers |
 | Failed Logins Over Time | Column Chart | Reveals burst patterns on the timeline |

-The timeline panel is particularly diagnostic — six failures concentrated in three seconds is a visual signature of an automated tool, not a forgetful user.

 ---